-Figure 19.
-Quad Output Fast Read Sequence Diagram (ADS=0)
+Figure 22 Quad Output Fast Read Sequence Diagram (ADS=0)

-Figure 20.
-Quad Output Fast Read Sequence Diagram (ADS=1)
+Figure 23 Quad Output Fast Read Sequence Diagram (ADS=1)

-Figure 21.Fast Read Quad Output with 4-Byte Address Sequence Diagram (ADS=0 or ADS=1)
+Figure 24 Fast Read Quad Output with 4-Byte Address Sequence Diagram (ADS=0 or ADS=1)

-8.12.
+8.14.
 Dual I/O Fast Read (DIOFR BBH or 4DIOFR BCH)

-The Dual I/O Fast Read command is similar to the Dual Output Fast Read command but with the capability to input the 3-Byte address (A23-0) and a "Continuous Read Mode" Byte 2-bit per clock by SI and SO, and each bit being latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
-The command sequence is shown below.
+The Dual I/O Fast Read command is similar to the Dual Output Fast Read command but with the capability to input the 3-Byte address (A23-0) and a "Read Mode" Byte 2-bit per clock by SI and SO, and each bit being latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
+The command sequence is shown in followed Figure 25.
 The first Byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each Byte of data is shifted out.
+The address is automatically incremented to the next higher address in a single GD25B257D after each Byte of data is shifted out.